 The Settlement Talks and the Verdict that Pops the Policy

 Now follow this part because it is both crazy and fascinating.
-At trial, the plaintiff demands the policy plus $21,000 in litigation costs for a total of $71,000.
+At trial, the plaintiff demands the policy plus $21,000 in litigation costs for $71,000.
 Can you imagine $21,000 in costs in a $50,000 case?
 Keep this in mind.
 We will come back to it in a second.

 Nationwide’s “agent” says, at least according to the Plaintiff’s attorney, he will recommend the deal.
 But the insurer counters at a policy offer with $4,000 in trial expenses.
-I assumed when I read it that it meant the adjuster.
-But it is Jeff DeCaro from DeCaro, Doran, Siciliano, Gallagher & DeBlasis, LLP, an insurance defense firm that does work for Nationwide.
+I assumed when I read it, it meant the adjuster.
+But it is Jeff DeCaro from DeCaro, Doran, Siciliano, Gallagher & DeBlasis, LLP, an insurance defense firm that works for Nationwide.
 How did he get involved?
 This might just be the goofiest case ever.

 Incredibly, this quarrel never gets resolved.
-Plaintiff refuses the settle and they get a $892,050 verdict.
+Plaintiff refuses the settle and they get an $892,050 verdict.

 Plaintiff sues Nationwide for bad faith, presumably using the original defendant as a use plaintiff.
-Nationwide removes to federal court in spite of the fact that Nationwide’s in-house attorneys were named as defendants.
-Long story short: it stays in federal court in spite of the the in-state defendants (and it is the right call).
+Nationwide removes to federal court, although Nationwide’s in-house attorneys were named as defendants.
+Long story short: it stays in federal court despite the in-state defendants (and it is the right call).

 Failure to Tender Policy Limits